liquidqa/liquidqa-site/README.md

-# WIP - Under construction 🚧 🛠️🛠️🛠️🛠️ 🚧 #
+🚧 Under construction 🛠️ WIP 🛠️ Under construction 🚧

+---

-# 💧 LiquidQA — Test Automation by Stoyan
+# 💧 LiquidQA

+Welcome to **LiquidQA — Test Automation & Knowledge Base**
-Welcome to **LiquidQA** - frontend test automation, tooling, and hands-on examples for upskilling as a Test Automation Engineer.

 🌐 Live site: [https://liquidqa.com]

 ---

-## 🧠 What is LiquidQA?
+## What is LiquidQA?
+Frontend test automation, tooling, and hands-on examples for upskilling as a Test Automation Engineer.

-LiquidQA is both a personal brand and a knowledge base for:
+LiquidQA is a knowledge base (with the goal to grow to a personal brand) for:

+- 🎓 Learning and upskilling in QA automation
 - 🎯 UI Test Automation (Playwright + TypeScript)
 - 💡 Real-world testing strategies
-- 📈 Showcasing clean, scalable automation projects
-- 🎓 Learning and upskilling in QA automation

 ---

-## 🏗 What's inside this site?

-This  a **landing page + portfolio hub**, built to:

-- Present the QA engineer behind the brand
-- Link to demo apps, test repos, and docs
+## Vision & Goal

+**LiquidQA** is designed to serve multiple purposes:

+1. **Personal Knowledge Base** - 🚧 WIP 🚧
+   - Store learnings, notes, and tutorials in one centralized, versioned place.
-- Display tools, workflows, and automation skills
+   - Track progression in automation skills over time.
-- Provide contact info and social links

-Built with:

-- ✅ HTML5 + CSS3
-- ✅ Fully deployable via GitHub Pages
-- ✅ CNAME → `liquidqa.com`
+   - Serve as a future-proof reference for projects and interviews.

+2. **Professional Branding - (near Future)**
+   - Showcase practical, scalable automation examples.
+   - Demonstrate end-to-end test design and best practices.
+   - Build a recognizable brand around QA expertise.

+3. **Community Contribution (faaaar Future)**
+   - Share insights, cheat sheets, and learning resources.
+   - Inspire other QA engineers about interesting approaches and cocepts.

 ---